 The demand for car-free ski resorts is on the increase.
 Environmental concern, child safety, and the desire for noise-free holidays are behind it.

-Growing ecologicial awareness about the consequences of uncontrolled use of cars has put pressure on resorts and travel companies to come up with car-free areas.
+Growing ecologicial awareness about the consequences of uncontrolled use of cars has put pressure on tourist authorities to come up with car-free ski resorts.
 The Association of National Mayors of Mountain resorts, the body representing winter sports local authorities in France, has completed an ecological audit of 10 leading resorts.
 It found that 57 percent of green house gas pollution came from motor vehicles.

 Vice President, Guy Vaxelaire told OnTheSnow that steps are already being taken to limit cars and introduce electric powered buses.
 Pilot schemes are underway in Ax les Thermes in the Pyrenees and La Bresse in the Vosges mountains.
 He said: "This is a problem that is going to have to be dealt with because people are no longer prepared to just accept the dominance of the motor cars and the accompanying pollution".

-The greener steps being taken in France are already in place in Switzerland.
-Zermatt has electric powered buses, mini cars for hotel guests and even electric taxis.
-It is impossible to have a totally vehicle-free resort but it can be pollution-free with electric-only power.
+It is easy to have a pollution-free ski resort by using electric-only power.
 In fact there were complaints two years ago that the building boom going on in Zermatt was creating electric powered traffic congestion.
 Things are much better now and you can walk the narrow cobbled streets or take a ride in a horse-drawn carriage in piece and quiet.
 What is beyond doubt is that the banning of the infernal combustion engine has protected the atmosphere and the views of the Matterhorn, as was the original intention.
 Residents have voted three times, in 1961, 1972 and 1986 to stay all electric.

 Also listed as Swiss car-free ski resorts are Bettmeralp, Braunwald, Mürren, Riederalp, Rigi, Sass Fee (since 1951), Stoos and Wengen.
 Wengen and Rigi boast mountain rack and pinion railways.
 Rigi in particular has the oldest mountain railway in Europe, installed in 1871 with sweeping mountain views.